GrigoreMihai/docs-gitbook-cmp/docs/cloud-sandbox-management/create-gcp-sandbox-accounts.md

 # Creating Google Cloud Sandbox

 Google Cloud Sandbox for Organizations is the easiest way for companies to set up and manage Google Cloud sandbox accounts.
-Through the Cloud Management Platform, you’ll be able to create a sandbox and monitor budget utilization.
+Through the Cloud Management Platform, you'll be able to create a sandbox and monitor budget utilization.

 {% hint style="info" %}
 Required Permission: **Sandbox User**